reneealexiis/CancerClassification-ML/README.md

 A correlation matrix was computed to identify relationships between features and highlight any redundancies.
 Highly correlated features were noted for potential feature reduction.

 ## Summary
 Both the Logistic Regression and Random Forest models performed well with an accuracy of 95%.
-The Logistic Regression model demonstrated high precision and recall for both benign and malignant tumor classifications, making it a strong candidate for this classification problem.
+Yet, the Logistic Regression model demonstrated high precision and recall for both benign and malignant tumor classifications, making it a strong candidate for this classification problem.

 ## Instructions to Final Work
 You can find two notebooks in the repository, one for the Logistic Regression Model and one for the Random Forest Model to be run in Google Colab.